Search This Blog

 503. The Cutter by Ech and the Bunnymen 1983

 This made a popular single to put on at just about every nightclub I played at.
-And through massive speakers like the ones we had in the first few years of the Lizard Lounge it was a massive.
+And through massive speakers like the ones we had in the first few years of the Lizard Lounge, it was totally massive.
 I think it was an old band PA stack that had been left behind.
-Though it had been a country rock venue before we took over.
-Stick The Cutter through those and you were transported.
+It had been a country rock venue before we took over.
+I saw a few bands there.
+Put The Cutter through those and you were transported.
 Forget the sticky carpet and the dingy atmosphere The Cutter put you somewhere else.
 I never had a clue what the song was about though.

 Wednesday, October 16, 2013